neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-1-data-model-and-model-driven-app.md

 ![A screenshot of the solution explorer with Forms selected under Problems Report table.
 In the list view Information form of type Main is selected.](02-1/media/image30.png)

 5. Use the Zoom control at the bottom of the form to make the form large enough for you to work easily.
-Select the **General** form section.
+Select the **General** tab.

 ![A screenshot of the form design with General form section selected.](02-1/media/image31.png)